P10911004-NPUST/rice_heat-stress/markdown/EdU_staining.md

 ## Step 1: EdU incubation &rarr; labeling cells with EdU
 1. Prepare <b style='color: violet'>incubation medium</b> containing <b style='color: violet'>10 &micro;M Component A</b>;
 - For example, in 5 samples scenario, add 100 &micro;L Component A ( 10 mM ) into 100 mL half-MS medium for the experiment.
-Then, repackage the diluted Component A to new falcon tubes, each tube takes around 20 mL for each sample ( make sure the roots can be fully submerged into the solution).
+Then, repackage the diluted Component A to new falcon tubes, each tube takes around 20 mL for each sample ( make sure the root tips can be fully submerged into the solution).
 2. Incubate the plants in the <b style='color: violet'>incubation medium</b> in the same cultivation condition for <b style='color: violet'>2 hours</b>.
-- Directly immersed the roots in the solution, <b style='color: red'>DO NOT</b> cut the shoot part, the plant should be still alive.
+- Directly immersed the roots in the solution, <b style='color: red'>DO NOT</b> cut the shoot part, the plant should still alive.
 The root should be fully submerged into the solution.
 Do not over-pushing the root to avoid roots injury.

 ## Step 2: Fixation
-1. Cut the root tip and immerse in 1 mL <b style='color: violet'>fixative solution</b>;
+1. Cut the root tip and immerse in 200 &micro;L <b style='color: violet'>fixative solution</b> in eppendorf;
 2. Incubate for <b style='color: violet'>30 minutes</b> under <b style='color: violet'>room temperature</b>;
-3. Remove fixative solution and add 1 mL of <b style='color: violet'>1X PBS</b> to wash the roots. <b style='color: violet'>Wash three times ( 3 &times; 10 mins )</b>.
+3. Remove fixative solution and add 200 &micro;L of <b style='color: violet'>1X PBS</b> to wash the roots. <b style='color: violet'>Wash three times ( 3 &times; 10 mins )</b>.

-- <b style='color: orange'>You can safely store the samples in 1X PBS solution up tp 24 hours after washing the fixative solution.</b>
+- <b style='color: orange'>You can safely store the samples in 1X PBS solution up to 24 hours after washing the fixative solution.</b>

 ## Step 3: EdU detection
 ### Prepare the cocktail